KnownStormChaser/master-weather-model-list/models/nwp_models/regional/czechia/chmi-lam.md

 SEVIRI water-vapour channels (channels 2 and 3) were reintroduced into the data-assimilation observation set after an ~18-month withdrawal.
 SEVIRI had been **withdrawn in March 2023** following the Meteosat-10 / Meteosat-11 instrument exchange, which produced a ~1 K bias with unusually large diurnal variations.
 Reintroduction used a **cold-start VARBC with increased adaptivity** to absorb the persistent bias signature.

 ### February 2024 — long cut-off cycle to 3 h, snow / surface assimilation retuning
 The long cut-off assimilation cycle was tightened from 6 h to **3 h**.
 Surface analysis settings were retuned: relaxation to climatology was suppressed for snow (recovering realistic snow amounts), the snow-roughness treatment was switched to `LZ0SNOWH=T` / `RZ0_TO_HEIGHT=0.1` (improving 10 m wind bias over forested snow-covered areas), and the snow-fraction parameter `WCRIN` was raised from 4 to 10 (reducing 2 m cold bias).
 The Lopez evaporation parameterization and retuned auto-conversions to snow and cloud water were also introduced.
+A new **wind-gust diagnostic based on TKE at 20 m** was introduced in the same change (per the 2024 national poster; not listed on the ASW 2024 poster). ⚠ *Not confirmed whether the publicly distributed "maximum 1-hour wind gust" parameter now derives from this diagnostic — to verify against the open-data feed.*

 ### May 2023 — new convective diagnostics
 A revised convective-diagnostics package became operational, in cooperation with CHMI's convection-specialist team.
 New products include storm relative helicity, updraft and downdraft helicity tracks, and combinations of MUCAPE/CIN/moisture convergence and CAPE/wind shear, useful for distinguishing squall lines from supercells and for tornado-environment indicators.

 ### April 2023 — model cycle upgrade to CY46T1mp
-The operational model cycle was upgraded to **CY46T1mp** (ALARO-1vB).
+The operational model cycle was upgraded to **CY46T1mp** (ALARO-1vB), operational on **19 April 2023** following the **e-suite AKW** technical switch on 27 February 2023.

-### February 2022 — prognostic graupel
+### May 2022 — prognostic graupel operational
 The ALARO microphysics scheme was upgraded with **fully prognostic graupel**, replacing the earlier pseudo-prognostic treatment.
 A new graupel fall-speed relation (matching ICE3-style behaviour) was introduced together with retuned precipitation-type thresholds for small and big hail.
 This change also enabled a straightforward lightning-density diagnostic.
+The change ran as **e-suite AKV from 15 February 2022** and became **operational on 9 May 2022**.

 ### January 2022 — Mode-S EHS via EMADDC
 Mode-S EHS aircraft observations from the previous KNMI/MUAC airspace (Belgium, Netherlands, Luxembourg, Germany) were replaced by **European-wide EMADDC** processing, with shorter assimilation window (1 h, ±30 min around analysis) reflecting the very high data frequency.